kolatr-dev/devcontainer-features/README.md

 # Dev Container Features: Kolatr Style

-> This repo is bootstrapped from the [Devcontaienrs Feature Starter](https://github.com/devcontainers/feature-starter).
+> This repo is bootstrapped from the [Devcontainers Feature Starter](https://github.com/devcontainers/feature-starter).

 ## Features